 Answer (B) – QDRO means Qualified Domestic Relations Order.
 According to the United States Department of Labor, “A ‘qualified domestic relation order’ (QDRO) is a domestic relations order that creates or recognizes the existence of an alternate payee’s right to receive, or assigns to an alternate payee the right to receive, all or a portion of the benefits payable with respect to a participant under a retirement plan, and that includes certain information and meets certain other requirements.
 Reference: ERISA § 206(d)(3)(B)(i); IRC § 414(p)(1)(A)”

 Did that help?
 Didn’t think so.
 It’s no wonder there are so many misconceptions with definitions like that.
-Kathryn Wayne-Spindler explains it in plainer terms – “Qualified” means that a court has determined that the parties and assets fit the requirements for division.
+Kathryn Wayne-Spindler explains it in plainer terms – “Qualified” means that a plan has determined that the parties and assets fit the requirements for division.
 “Domestic Relations” pertains to the relationship status as former spouses.
-“Order” refers to the official, enforceable instructions that determine division of assets.
+“Order” refers to the court-ordered official, enforceable instructions that determine division of assets.

 2.True or False?
 A QDRO divides all retirement funds equally between divorcing spouses.

 Answer (False) – First off, generally the funds to be divided are only the retirement assets earned from the day of marriage through the day of divorce.
-Retirement assets accumulated before marriage are usually retained by the party that earned them.
+Retirement assets accumulated before marriage are generally retained by the party that earned them.
 Second, there are many ways of equitably dividing a couple’s mutual assets.
 Sometimes a spouse will opt to trade a share of the retirement funds in exchange for real estate or a smaller share of the mutual debts.
 On another note, do not confuse “equitable” with “even.”
-Each judge will determine a fair division of assets taking into account current need, income, pre-marital agreements and to a small degree, fault.
+Each judge will determine a fair division of assets taking into account current need, income, pre-marital agreements and to a very small degree, fault.
 That is, unless the parties can decide without the help of the judge.

 3. True or False?
 Assets dispersed by QDRO must be reinvested in the same types of accounts from which they originated.